Requesting Accommodations (Disability Services)

 • Steps to Requesting Accommodations (Disability Services)

 It is the student's responsibility to request accommodations.
-To request academic accommodations, students are required to complete a series of steps, preferably before or at the beginning of the academic term/semester.
-Registered students may request accommodations at any point during the term/semester after they have registered with Accommodations (Disability Services).
-However, students who do not give sufficient notice of accommodation requests are not guaranteed optimal accommodations will be implemented.
-Students have an obligation to inform McLennan Community College in a timely manner of accommodation requests.
+To request academic accommodations, students are required to complete a series of steps, preferably before or at the beginning of the academic term/semester, but registered students may request accommodations at any time.
+Students who do not give sufficient notice of accommodation requests are not guaranteed optimal accommodations will be implemented.

-In order to receive accommodations, you must complete the registration process with Accommodations (Disability Services).
+In order to receive accommodations, students must complete the registration process with Accommodations (Disability Services).
 This process is as follows:

-1. Complete a Request for Disabilities Services application in Self-Service (formerly WebAdvisor).
-Receipt of the request and a reminder of next steps will be sent to the MCC Student Email.
+2. Receipt of the request, reminder of next steps, and a scheduling link will be sent to the MCC Student Email.

 2. Submit documentation to Accommodations (Disability Services) by emailing it to disabilities@mclennan.edu or fax to 254-299-6222.